George Feigley: Prisoner activism

 In 1996, while imprisoned, Feigley co-founded the prisoners' advocacy website and nonprofit organization prisoners.com, along with his wife Sandra.
 He contributed to the website to the extent possible while he was in prison.
 The organization was purported to be "the voice of the imprisoned" and criticized the Pennsylvania Department of Corrections for alleged abuses.
 It also provided information useful to prisoners and their loved ones.

 The website also featured biographies of and works of art by prisoners, and health essays by Feigley under the pseudonym "Professor Stoctay".
-However in addition to this advocacy for prisoners, the site was also used to publish some of Feigley's rationalizations for his crimes.
-As of April 2019, the website is defunct.
+However, in addition to this advocacy for prisoners, the site was also used to publish some of Feigley's rationalizations for his crimes.
+As of April 2019, the website was defunct.

 Release

 Feigley became eligible for parole in 1990, but parole was denied then and at each subsequent annual review.
 Having served the full time for all his convictions, Feigley was released from prison on August 15, 2008, to some consternation.
 His convictions were not covered under Pennsylvania's Megan's Laws (his 1976 conviction preceded Megan's Law, and conspiracy to commit involuntary deviate sexual intercourse — his 1994 charge — is not covered under the law), so he was not required to register as a sex offender, nor was he on parole as he had served his sentences in full.

 His return home was met with a crowd of protestors.
 A neighbor circulated a petition to prevent Feigley's return to his home.